ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 response, some of them may represent entities that are persistent and defined in a standalone Property Map.
 Indeed, it may be useful for clients to occasionally query properties on persistent entities, without caring about the path that traverses them.
+For example, an ALTO server may define an ANE for each service edge cluster.
+Once a client chooses to use a service edge, e.g., by deploying some user-defined functions, it may want to stick to the service edge to avoid the complexity of state transition or synchronization.
 Persistent entities have a persistent ID that is registered in a Property Map, together with their properties.
+See {{domain-defining}} and {{persistent-entity-id}} for more detailed instructions on how to identify ephemeral ANEs and persistent ANEs.

 ### Property Filtering